JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcCot"></a>CArcCot / CACot

-Returns the complex arccotangent of this complex number.
+Returns the complex arccotangent of a complex number.

 ```
 FUNCTION CArcCot (BYREF value AS _complex) AS _complex